 In 1902, Van Siclen established an independent practice, and continued working in Seattle until 1912.
 His extant buildings all show a fine degree of detailing.
 The Eitel Building (1906) represents a sensitive mixture of classical and Mediterranean influences.
 Many of his buildings demonstrate his appreciation of Mission Revival ornamentation.
 He became a member of the Washington State Chapter of the AIA in 1902, serving as second vice president of the Chapter in 1905.
 Other project include the Northern Bank and Trust Building (1909), the San Remo Apartment House (1907), and the Caroll Apartments.

-Elevations and renderings for his Van Siclen buildings frequently appeared in local newspapers and building trade journals, such as Pacific Builder and Engineer and the Seattle Daily Bulletin.
+Elevations and renderings for Van Siclen buildingsappeared frequently in local newspapers and building trade journals such as Pacific Builder and Engineer and the Seattle Daily Bulletin.
 The AIA Washington State Chapter’s Exhibition of Architecture and the Allied Arts at the Alaska-Yukon Pacific Exposition featured six designs by Van Siclen.

 Adapted from the Northern Bank & Trust Building NR nomination - Larry Johnson